 I realise thinking about almost anything other than this elastic band would have been a better use of my time, but I couldn’t help it.
 This coupled with the man’s appearance – shoulders so big he was halfway in the aisle despite sitting fully in his seat, and a shaved head – convinced me he must be some ultra-capable marine/secret agent type.
 I was certain the book he was reading was by Andy McNab.
 And now a shoddy visual representation to keep you going through this long, waffly post:

 When he got up to leave I saw the front cover of the book and I couldn’t have got it more wrong.
-It wasn’t chick-lit but it was pretty close.
 Most unexpected.
 It was a book the BBC adapted for a Sunday night TV programme, that’s how cosy it was.
 As my visions of him as MacGyver (or a more recent reference for the youngsters, Michael Weston from Burn Notice) crumbled to dust, I realised that I am rubbish at judging people.
-I’d either got it totally wrong, or he was some hardcore daredevil marine, who just happened to like reading chick-lit.
+I’d either got it totally wrong, or he was some hardcore daredevil marine, who just happened to like cosy reading.
 Either way my ideas about him based on elastic band usage and reading matter were entirely false.
 By way of recompense I offer this book recommendation, which I think someone who is fastidious enough to wrap his crisps in an elastic band might enjoy (and yes, I realise this is still me being judgemental – and probably getting it wrong again – sorry, sorry, sorry):

 So Many Ways to Begin by Jon McGregor (2006, Bloomsbury) tells the story of David, a museum curator.
 Working in museums is his vocation, he has loved them since childhood: